Daily Prayer: Interfaith Views - Your News and Entertainment Site

 The impact of technology and new forms of communication on the practice of prayer

 Technological evolution revolutionizes the way we live, communicate and even practice spirituality.
 New technologies, with particular emphasis on online communication platforms, are transforming prayer traditions and the social interactions that derive from them.
-The advent of social media, messaging apps and live streaming allows people of different faiths to share and participate in the practice of interfaith prayer, regardless of physical distance.
+The advent of social media, messaging apps and live streaming allow people of different faiths to share and participate in the practice of interfaith prayer, regardless of physical distance.

 The possibility of practicing virtual prayer raises doubts as to its effectiveness in bringing the same benefits as in-person practice.
 Research indicates that, yes, virtual prayer can have a positive impact on the emotional well-being of individuals, in a similar way to prayer performed in face-to-face groups or alone in sacred spaces.